jean/trello2txt/README.md

 ## Requirements

-trello2txt use standard libray python module and the request module
+trello2txt uses standard library python module and the request module

 On debian/ubuntu: